awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/_index.md

 pre: "<b>11. </b>"
 ---

 ## Overview

-This workshop is designed to quickly get you familiar with the concepts and best practices for predicting Amazon EC2 capacity needed for workloads running with Auto Scaling groups.
+This workshop is designed to get you familiar with the concepts and best practices for predicting Amazon EC2 capacity needed for workloads running with Auto Scaling groups.

 ## Estimated workshop length

 45-60 minutes

 ## Setting